DucMinhKhoiTran/VieFoodDeliveryApp/README.md

-# Bry Delivery App
+# VieFood Delivery App

-Bry Delivery App is a React Native application designed for food delivery services.
+VieFood Delivery App is a React Native application designed for food delivery services.
 It includes features like restaurant browsing, order tracking, and user authentication.
 The app integrates with Firebase for backend services such as authentication, Firestore database, and real-time updates.

 ---